-Acute hepatitis B can occur in both adults and children, although it is less common in children.
-Sometimes there may be no symptoms but in other cases it can cause you to become very ill.
+It can occur in both adults and children, although it is less common in children.
+Sometimes there may be no symptoms but in other cases it can cause someone to become very ill.

 - General aches and pains